There is a common well

 Dressed in robes and sandals

-With long black hair in scarves
+With long black hair in

 Inside an aureole of blistering sand and powder